Trifocal Relative Pose from Lines at Points and its Efficient Solution: Conclusion

 \section{Conclusion}

-We presented a new calibrated trifocal minimal problem, an analysis demonstrating its number of solutions, and a practical solver by specializing numerical algebraic computation techniques.
-We show these techniques generalize to another difficult minimal problem with mixed points and lines.
-The proposed problem connects classical multi-view geometry of points and lines to that of points and tangents appearing when observing 3D curves extracted with tools of differential geometry~\cite{Fabbri:Kimia:IJCV2016,Fabbri:PHD:2010}.
-We believe that our approach to solving minimal problems may be useful for other difficult minimal problems.
-In the future, our ``100 lines of custom-made solution tracking code'' will be used to try to improve solvers of many other minimal problems which could not have been solved efficiently with Gr\"obner basis techniques~\cite{Larsson-CVPR-2018}. {
+We presented a new calibrated trifocal minimal problem, an analysis demonstrating its number of solutions, and a practical solver by specializing computation techniques from numerical algebraic geometry.
+We showed our approach generalizes to characterize and solve a similar difficult minimal problem with mixed points and lines in three views.
+Both problems are representative of a myriad of similar minimal problems in multiple views analyzed with the techniques initiated with the present work~\cite{duff2019plmp,Duff:Kohn:Leykin:Pajdla:PLMP:2019,Duff:Korotynskiy:Pajdla:Regan:Arxiv2021,Fabbri:NSF:Highlight2020,Fabbri:Kimia:NSF:Grant}.
+The increased ability to solve trifocal problems with points and lines is key to future work on broader problems appearing when observing general \textsc{3d} curves, \eg, in scenes without enough point features, using differential geometry~\cite{Fabbri:PHD:2010,Fabbri:Kimia:IJCV2016}.
+As a first step, our trifocal solvers have been partially integrated into the \sfm\ pipeline \textsc{o}pen\textsc{mvg}~\cite{Moulon:etal:OpenMVG:IWRRPR2016} for use with \sift\ orientation, and we are working to integrate and verify their robustness advantages also with \colmap.
+Our ``100 lines of custom-made solution tracking code'' have also already been employed to build practical, fast solvers~\cite{Hruby:Duff:Leykin:Pajdla:CVPR2022} for other minimal problems which have not been efficiently solved with Gr\"obner bases~\cite{Larsson-CVPR-2018}.